MarinaKalashina/clang-tools-extra/docs/clang-tidy/index.rst

 .. _integrates clang-tidy: https://www.jetbrains.com/help/clion/clang-tidy-checks-support.html

 CLion_ 2017.2 and later `integrates clang-tidy`_ as an extension to the built-in code analyzer.
+Starting 2018.2 EAP, it can be used via Clangd.
 Inspections and applicable quick-fixes are performed on the fly, and checks can be configured in the standard command line format.
-In this integration, you can switch to the :program:`clang-tidy` binary different from the bundled one and pass configuration via `` .clang-tidy`` files instead of using the IDE settings.
+In this integration, you can switch to the :program:`clang-tidy` binary different from the bundled one and pass configuration via ``.clang-tidy`` files instead of using the IDE settings.
 Starting from version 2018.1, CLion allows configuring options for particular checks.

 .. _KDevelop: https://www.kdevelop.org/
 .. _kdev-clang-tidy: https://github.com/KDE/kdev-clang-tidy/